Douglas T. Breeden

-Breeden is a Senior Researcher for Amundi Smith Breeden (formerly Smith Breeden Associates), a money management firm that he co-founded and was Chairman of from 1982 to 2005.
-He is Chairman of Community First Financial Group, holding company for Harrington Bank of North Carolina.
-He is on Boards of the Commonfund, the Global Finance Academy of University College Dublin, Ireland, and of the Financial Management Association.
-He is active in philanthropic endeavours and community development in his birthplace in Southern Indiana.
+Breeden is a Senior Research Consultant for Amundi Smith Breeden (formerly Smith Breeden Associates), a money management firm that he co-founded and was Chairman of from 1982 to 2005.
+He is Chairman of Community First Financial Group, a bank holding company.
+He is also on Boards of Commonfund, and the Financial Management Association.
+He is active in philanthropic endeavors and community development in his birthplace in Southern Indiana.

 About Douglas T. Breeden